-After this offering, our executive officers, Directors and principal stockholders, if they choose to act together, will continue to have the ability to control all matters submitted to stockholders for approval.
+After this offering, our executive officers, directors and principal stockholders, if they choose to act together, will continue to have the ability to control all matters submitted to stockholders for approval.

-Upon the closing of this offering, and assuming the sale of 1,150,000 shares of our common stock at an assumed initial public offer price of \$13.00 per share (which is the midpoint of the price range on the cover page of this prospectus) our executive officers and Directors, combined with our other existing stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 55.0% of our common stock.
+Upon the closing of this offering, our executive officers and directors, combined with our other existing stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately % of our capital stock.
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership control may:

-- delay, defer or prevent a change in control; - · entrench our management and the Board of Directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.
+· delay, defer or prevent a change in control;

+- entrench our management and the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may